acadonis/Project-1-Space-Invaders/README.md

 * An early attempt to have a scalable grid, based on the width variable, was a red herring which consumed too much time when MVP had still not been met.

-* Destroying all the aliens or the turret being hit by a bomb does not fully stop the game code; this and a reset function to play again have proved challenging.
+* Destroying all the aliens or the turret being hit by a bomb does not fully stop the game code; this and a reset function to play again are future additions to the code.

 ### Future features